quipucords/qpc/docs/source/man.rst

 ``--ext-product-search-dirs=search_dirs_list``

   Optional.
 Contains a list of absolute paths of directories to search with the extended product search.
-This option uses the provided list of directories to search for the presence of Red Hat JBoss Enterprise Application Platform (EAP), Red Hat JBoss Fuse, and Red Hat Decision Manager (formerly Red Hat JBoss BRMS).
+This option uses the provided list of directories to search for the presence of Red Hat JBoss Enterprise Application Platform (JBoss EAP), Red Hat Fuse (formerly Red Hat JBoss Fuse), Red Hat JBoss Web Server (JBoss Web Server), and Red Hat Decision Manager (formerly Red Hat JBoss BRMS).

 The information in a scan might change as the structure of the network changes.
 Use the ``qpc scan edit`` command to edit an existing scan to accommodate those changes.